Dehydroemetine

 - Hepatic abscess:

-- Supplementary treatment with chloroquine may be given concurrently or immediately afterwards.
+- Supplementary treatment with chloroquine may be given concurrently or immediately afterward.

 - A repeat dose may be given 6 weeks later in patients with extensive hepatic abscesses.